Casino Dealer

 Are you allowed to gamble in your own casino?

-Asked by angel1 almost 12 years ago
+Asked by angel1 over 12 years ago

 I cannot play slots or table games at my casino.
 However, I can place a sports bet out of uniform and off the clock.
 I do that regularly.